 Saying that it’s handy to have a round cutter – I’ve used smaller 5 cm pastry cutter for my scones.
 You can use a large 6-7 cm cutter if you want your scones to be large size.

-If you don’t have a round cutter, use whatever you have – cutter wise.
+If you don’t have a round cutter, use whatever you have – for example a smaller glass.
 You can also easily cut the scones into squares with a sharp knife or a dough scraper.

 Ingredients & Possible Substitutions